Rhian Seymour

 About me and my therapy practice

-It can feel daunting to begin counselling and there may be worries around this for you.
-If you have any questions or would like to explore whether counselling with me feels like it might be the next step for you, you're welcome to get in touch or visit my website for further information.
+It can feel daunting to start counselling and there might be worries around this for you.
+If you have any questions or would like to explore whether counselling with me feels like it might be the next step, you're welcome to get in touch or visit my website for further information.

 Practice description

-Before becoming a counsellor, I spent many years in a corporate career where I appeared fine on the outside to others, but felt anxious, self-critical, burnt out and disconnected on the inside.
+Before becoming a counsellor, I spent many years in a corporate career where I appeared fine on the outside to others, but felt disconnected and self-critical on the inside.
 I can therefore, appreciate and understand how exhausting and lonely this can feel.

 I come to this work as someone who hears how hard it can be to ask for support and who believes deeply in the impact of being truly heard, listened to and accepted.